SpinOffice’s commitment to GDPR

 2FA ensures that even if one of the factors have been compromised or leaked, the other factor keeps hackers/criminals from breaking into your account, thereby minimizing the risk of data theft.

-Frequently asked questions from our customers regarding the GDPR and SpinOffice CRM
+Frequently asked questions about the GDPR and SpinOffice CRM

 How is the security of the CRM system guaranteed?